Williamdst/Bike-Share-USA/README.md

 <h2> 0.
 The Inspiration </h2>

-From 2013 - 2020 I lived in Melbourne, FL without a car; and for those 7 years I pretty much walked to every spot in the 32901/32905 zip code.
+From 2013 - 2020 I lived in Melbourne, FL without a car; basically a death sentence.
+From the very start of those 7 years to the final minute, I pretty much walked to every spot in the 32901/32905 zip code.
 Grocery stores, check; The Mall, check; College, check; Downtown, check; The Gym, check; Restaurants, check; Barber Shop, check; Places that shouldn't be listed, check.

 <p style="text-align:center;" align='center'> <i><b> Shoutout to any friend that ever gave me a ride to any place ever.</b></i></p>

-The height of my walking took place in the last two years when I was teaching at Palm Bay HS.
-The public bus to take me to the school came ONCE every hour at an inconveient time either getting me to work too early or too late.
+The height of my walking took place in the final two years when I was teaching at Palm Bay HS.
+The public bus to take me to work came ONCE every hour at the "same" inconveient time.
+Either getting me to work too early or too late.
 Even worse the routes were not symmetrical and the bus couldn't take me back home.
-So the solution was to walk in the Florida heat everyday for two years.
+The only solution was to walk to and from work in the Florida heat everyday for two years.

 <ul>
     <li> Why didn't you buy a car?
 I was BARELY not a broke college student.
-    <li> Ok, why didn't you just get a bike?
+    <li> Ok, why didn't you just get a bicycle?
 My apartment couldn't accommodate a bike.
     <li> You could've taken Ubers.
 Have you lost your mind???
 </ul>

+<p style="text-align:center;" align='center'> <i><b> Shoutout to the trees that gave me shade.
+RIP. </b></i></p>

 Moving back home in 2020, I discovered New York City's bike sharing program, CitiBike, and wished I had this service during my time in Florida.
 Even better, I am "fortunate" enough to live in a zip code that <b>doesn't</b> have bikes.
-So out of wishful thinking and an accidental ingredient of pure jealously, the Bike Share USA project was born.
+So out of wishful thinking and and pure jealously, the Bike Share USA project was born.

 <h2> I. Introduction </h2>